-At Parrott & Coales, we have many years’ experience of resolving shareholder disputes, often without the need for a costly and time-consuming Court case.
+At Parrott & Coales, we have many years’ experience of resolving shareholder disputes, often without the need to embark on court proceedings.
 We can advise you on the practical steps that you might take to solve a problem and minimise its effect on your business.

 Shareholder disputes can arise for a number of reasons.
-Sometimes they can be caused by a personality clash (especially in a family-run business); one shareholder may feel that board directors are performing badly or not paying fair dividends; or that there has been a conflict of interest.
+Sometimes they can be caused by a personality clash (especially in a family-run business); one shareholder may feel that others are performing badly/ not paying fair dividends/ or that there has been a conflict of interest.

 Whatever the issue, it is vitally important that you seek our professional advice quickly, before matters escalate, so that we can help you minimise the risks to your business and its reputation.

-If you a shareholder and/or director, our experienced team can advise you on:
+If you are a shareholder and/or director, our experienced team can advise you on:

-- Derivative claims (where an outside party makes a claim against a director of your company)
+- Derivative claims (where third party makes a claim against a director of your company)